 - The franchising segment, which includes all the services related to franchising of Dodo Pizza brand.
-Such services comprise of brand licensing, software development, support and control, menu and know-how, training and education, consulting services, call-centre services, dough production, brand advertising and national marketing campaign; - The corporate-owned stores under the Dodo Pizza brand located in Russia; - The segment of venture projects represented by the Dodo Pizza international operated markets (China and the United Kingdom and the United Arab Emirates) and new foodservice brands (Drinkit and Doner 42).
+Such services comprise of brand licensing, software development, support and control, menu and know-how, training and education, consulting services, call-centre services, dough production, brand advertising and national marketing campaign; - The corporate-owned stores under the Dodo Pizza brand located in Russia; - The segment of venture projects represented by the Dodo Pizza international operated markets and new foodservice brands: Drinkit and Kebster (inc. Doner 42).